fractal-analytics-platform/fractal-plantseg-tasks/README.md

 bash create_env_script.sh
 ```

 The installation script will create a conda environment with the name `fractal-plantseg-tasks` and install the package in the environment.
-It will also download the `__FRACTAL_MANIFEST__.json`.
+It will also download the correct `__FRACTAL_MANIFEST__.json` file.

-* In the fractal web interface add the task to the workflow as a "local" task.
+* In the fractal web interface add the task to the workflow as a "local env" task.
+* Plantseg will download the necessary models on the first run.
+The default location for the models and data is `~/.plantseg_models`.
+If your system has a very limited home directory, you can set the environment variable `PLANTSEG_HOME` to a different location.